jimsynz/wayfarer/README.md

 Documentation for `main` is always available on [my docs site](https://docs.harton.nz/james/wayfarer/Wayfarer.html).

+## Github Mirror

+This repository is mirrored [on Github](https://github.com/jimsynz/angle) from it's primary location [on my Forejo instance](https://harton.dev/james/angle).
+Feel free to raise issues and open PRs on Github.

 ## License

 This software is licensed under the terms of the